SUNET/docker-edusign-app/README.rst

     Default: `dummy`

 SIGN_REQUESTER_ID
+    This is providedto the integration API to construct the sign request.
-    SAML entity ID of the eduSign API / service as an SP.
+    It should be set to the SAML entity ID of the sign service as an SP, but any string will do as long as the integration API and the frontend app have the same value.
     Default: `https://sig.idsec.se/shibboleth`

 VALIDATOR_API_BASE_URL
-    URL of the validator service.
+    URL of the signature validator service.
     Default: `https://sig.idsec.se/sigval/`

 SIGNER_ATTRIBUTES_20